I developed my love for nature while growing up in the Canadian countryside and spending my childhood exploring the local forests with my dog.

 Animist began as what I call “Spirit Quest Adventures” I would do on my own and later with close friends in Stanley Park and the Pacific Spirit Rainforest near my home in Vancouver, British Columbia.

 I led my first adventure tour and forest meditation workshop for the public in the spring of 2015.
-What began as a few tours for fun to share my love for Stanley Park and ecology soon spread by word-of-mouth and I started doing weekly adventures throughout the summer and mushroom ecology workshops on the weekends in the fall.
+What began as a few tours for fun to share my love for Stanley Park soon spread by word-of-mouth and I started doing weekly adventures throughout the summer and mushroom ecology workshops on the weekends in the fall.

 On these Spirit Quest Adventures, I use experiential learning techniques to help participants develop deeper ecological awareness.
 We study how natural ecosystems thrive while also cultivating a calm and clear mind to enjoy things as they are.
 This way we feel more immersed in our present moment experience.